swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 * Send their own feedback to the instructors and the Workshop Administrator including any configuration problems
 * Consider applying to become a certified Carpentries instructor

+#### Email Templates

+Use [these](https://docs.carpentries.org/topic_folders/workshop_administration/email_templates.html#from-instructors-and-hosts) templated emails for communicating with the learners